shopperlabs/shopper/packages/admin/docs/content/installation.md

 After that, run `composer dump-autoload` to finish your installation!

-If your are using Laravel Valet you can easily access with your project name with `.test` at the end when you navigate on you project.
+If using Laravel Valet or Laravel Herd you can easily access with your project name with `.test` at the end when you navigate on you project.

 ```bash
 http://laravelshopper.test/cpanel/login